-- A. Training and open range hours will be set by the Training Staff. - B. Any special training hours or "closed range" training sessions for Decatur Police Department personnel or outside agencies shall be arranged and approved by the Training Staff. - C. Range and safety rules shall be strictly adhered to. - 1.
-Keep your muzzle pointed in a safe direction; - 2.
-Keep your finger off the trigger until you are on target and ready to fire;
+- 1. Training will be set by the Training Staff. - 2.
+Any special training hours or "closed range" training sessions for Decatur Police Department personnel or outside agencies shall be arranged and approved by the Training Staff. - 3.
+Range and safety rules are posted at the range and must be strictly adhered to. - 4.
+All firearms are to be discharged downrange only toward the western berm. - 5.
+Upon using the range, officers/retirees are responsible for cleaning up after themselves. - 6.
+Anyone who leaves brass on the range, leaves trash behind, or otherwise fails to maintain the range standards will have their range privileges suspended and may be subject to disciplinary action.